 The Fund has implemented a Shareholder Servicing Plan on behalf of its Institutional Shares and Investor Shares that allows the Fund to make payments of up to 0.10% to financial intermediaries and other service providers for Institutional and Investor shareholders in return for shareholder servicing and maintenance of Institutional and Investor shareholder accounts.
-Institutional Shares and Investor Shares shareholder servicing fees are estimates for the current fiscal year and consist of shareholder service fees and expenses paid by the Fund under a Shareholder Servicing Plan adopted by the Board.
+The Fund expects to accrue shareholder servicing fees of 0.06% for Institutional Shares and Investor Shares in the upcoming fiscal year.
 Total Annual Fund Operating Expenses do not correlate to the expense ratios in the Fund's Financial Highlights because the Financial Highlights include only the direct operating expenses incurred by the Fund during the fiscal year.